Cover design by John Gall

 I Know You Know Who I Am: Stories (Penguin Books, February 2020)

-Read or hear more about I Know You Know Who I Am in The New York Times, NPR’s All Things Considered, Elle, TODAY, Salon, The Strategist, Debutiful, The Writer Magazine, Writer’s Bone, PAPER Magazine, them, Slice, O, The Oprah Magazine, The Millions, F(r)iction, Fiction Writers Review, Literary Hub, BOMB Magazine, Brooklyn Book Festival, Passport Magazine, The Gay Journal, PureWow, Read It Forward, Booklist, Publishers Weekly, Kirkus Reviews, Paperback Paris, & Electric Literature.
+Read or hear more about I Know You Know Who I Am in The New York Times, NPR’s All Things Considered, Elle, TODAY, Salon, The Strategist, Debutiful, The Writer Magazine, PAPER Magazine, them, Slice, O, The Oprah Magazine, The Millions, F(r)iction, Fiction Writers Review, Literary Hub, Grindr, BOMB Magazine, Brooklyn Book Festival, Passport Magazine, The Gay Journal, PureWow, Read It Forward, Booklist, Publishers Weekly, Kirkus Reviews, Writer’s Bone, Paperback Paris, & Electric Literature.

 “Riveting… Every lie reveals itself so exquisitely that the parallels become an added pleasure, as soon as we uncover the ways they diverge.” —New York Times Book Review

 “Peter Kispert’s dazzling collection is a reminder that fiction tells lies in order to discover truth.
 Here is a confident, psychologically astute new writer with a bold new vision.” —Garrard Conley, New York Times bestselling author of Boy Erased